 Switch to Ecosia

 If you’re like me, you spend a lot of time browsing the internet.
 Luckily, you can turn this habit into a force for good by using Ecosia, the search engine that plants trees.
 Each web search with Ecosia removes about 0.5kg of CO2 from the atmospher.
 The trees you'll plant also have many other environmental benefits.
 They prevent erosion, create microclimates that protect crops, restore depleted soil and create habitats for endangered animals.
 Ecosia also pays its taxes, respects your privacy, and has built its own solar plants.
 It’s easy to make the switch!

 Improving your personal carbon footprint matters a great deal, but our world has to change on a profound, structural level, too.
 To make sure future generations can thrive on a habitable planet, we must end our dependence on fossil fuels.
 We must start to adopt regenerative approaches to agriculture.
 And businesses must stop pursuing profit at the expense of the environment.
 Activism can compel systemic actors like multinationals and governments to start implementing these changes.

 You can use your downtime to learn how to be an environmental activist by taking an online course or by catching up on climate change books.
 You can then apply your new knowledge and skills right away.
-For instance, you could join the upcoming digital climate strike, or you could campaign for stimulus packages that help us transition to a more sustainable economy – one that creates green jobs – instead of packages that unconditionally bail out airlines and fossil fuel companies.
+For instance, you could join an upcoming climate strike, or you could campaign for policies that help us transition to a more sustainable economy – one that creates green jobs – instead of ones that unconditionally bail out airlines and fossil fuel companies.